MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/video-lectures/_index.md

 - So.. what are these videos?

 - Each video will start with a question.
-I'd recommend pausing the video and trying the question yourself for a few minutes, and then watching the walkthrough the question.
+I'd recommend pausing the video and trying the question yourself for a few minutes, and then watching my walkthrough for the question.

 - As I walk through the questions, I'll mention the concepts that the questions are testing for so that you can note them and dive into those later.